Home

 The Tang and Song dynasties are represented with pottery and a rare collection of gilded bronze objects represent the Liao dynasty, 907-1125 B.C.

-Of exceptional note in the Cernuschi Museum collection is an 11th century B.C. bronze wine vessel known as, "The Tigress", and the bronze Jian basin, the largest outside of China.
+Of exceptional note in the Museum collection is an 11th century B.C. bronze wine vessel known as, "The Tigress", and the bronze Jian basin, the largest outside of China.

 Also from the 8th century Tang dynasty are the polychrome terracotta figures of female musicians on horseback.
 A collection of restored Chinese calligraphy is also exhibited.